ugate/repo/oracle/README.md

 Contains a test installation script using a _lightweight_ version of the Oracle DB called [Oracle XE (Xpress Edition)](https://www.oracle.com/database/technologies/appdev/xe.html).
 Although there are newer versions of Oracle XE, the `11g` versions is much more compact in size and is used by the installation script for this purpose.

 ### Installation
-In order to use the provided installer each person and/or organization using the test suite must accept the [OTN License Agreement for Oracle Database Express Edition](https://www.oracle.com/downloads/licenses/database-11g-express-license.html).
+In order to use the provided installer each person and/or organization using the test suite must accept the [OTN License Agreement for Oracle Database Express Edition](https://www.oracle.com/downloads/licenses/database-11g-express-license.html). __The following environmental variables must be set in order to run `install.sh`:__

+- `ORA_REPO_VER` - The tagged `repo` version of the `install.sh` script to run
+- `ORA_REPO_USER` - The user that will be granted acccess to the `XE` database

 #### Windows
 The installation script is not intended for Windows users.
 However, the [installation instructions provided by Oracle](https://www.oracle.com/database/technologies/appdev/xe/quickstart.html) are fairly simple using their provided installer.